InfluxGraph/influxgraph/README.rst

    Support for templates, meaning querying Graphite metrics that have been parsed into tags by InfluxDB's Graphite plugin is coming in a later version.

-   This plugin currently requires that all Graphite metrics paths are stored as a single series.
+   This plugin currently requires that all Graphite metrics paths are stored as a single measurement.

 Templates should be empty in InfluxDB's Graphite plugin configuration. ::